describo/describo.github.io/src/tour.md

     {
         text: `Describo makes all of Schema.org available to you.
 In the image we can see all of the properties defined by schema.org for an entity of type File; all the way back up the hierarchy to Thing.
 In addition, we can see what data types each property is expecting.
-        The 'about' property expects an entity of type 'Thing' and Describo will enforce that.`,
+        The 'about' property expects an entity of type 'ANY' so Describo will let you associate anything you've already described.`,
         image: "/images/tour/desktop5.webp",
     },
     {